Sahil624/Sahil624.github.io/content/blogs/c_gan_from_scratch/index.md

 +++
-title = 'My Next Step with GANs: Adding Control to Generate the Faces I Want' date = 2025-07-31T23:21:59-04:00 draft = true summary = "In this post, we'll learn how to add a “steering wheel” to the GAN, and we will be turning our basic GAN into a Conditional GAN (CGAN) that will allow us to control the faces it generates." series = ["AI",] tags = ["AI", "Pytorch", "Machine Learning", "Deep Learning", "Neural Networks", "Artificial Intelligence"]
+title = 'Next Step with GANs: Adding Control to Generate the Faces I Want' date = 2025-07-31T23:21:59-04:00 draft = false summary = "In this post, we'll learn how to add a “steering wheel” to the GAN, and we will be turning our basic GAN into a Conditional GAN (CGAN) that will allow us to control the faces it generates." series = ["AI",] tags = ["AI", "Pytorch", "Machine Learning", "Deep Learning", "Neural Networks", "Artificial Intelligence"]